sushanth1133/Playwright/README.md

 ## 🧪 Running Tests

-This suite includes a comprehensive set of tests for the TodoMVC application, covering functionalities like adding, editing, completing, and deleting todos.
+This suite includes a comprehensive set of tests for the Sauce Labs application, covering functionalities

 To run the entire test suite, use the following command: